nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-`delete 1 m/remark` deletes the remark at index 1 in the displayed remark list.
+`delete 1 m/remark` deletes the remark at index 1 in the *Remarks Of Specified Client* panel.

 [Back to Table of Contents](#table-of-contents)